‘Disengaged students’ or students who have ‘shut-down’

 All the dyslexic students I have taught over the past 11 years have no problem reading in the Malay language.
 Those who study in Chinese schools can also read fluently in Romanised Chinese (Han Yu Pin yin).

 I believe there are many children who cannot read but do not have many of the problems included in many definitions of dyslexia on the internet.
 This web-log is not for parents of kids who have ‘phonological awareness deficit’ or acuity problem.
 This web-log is for kids who cannot read in the English Language because they have shut-down or disengaged themselves from what the teacher teaches.
 They disengage because the English language does not make sense to them.
-Kids shut-down when teachers do not teach these kids that many of the alphabets in the English language have more than one phoneme (sound).
+Kids shut-down when teachers do not teach these kids that many of the letters of the alphabet in the English language represent more than one phoneme (sound).
 As such a majority of the kids who end up being unable to read are simply kids who have shut-down or disengaged from what is being taught because they have not been taught in a way suitable for them.

 Dyslexia as defined by Stanovich: